anthonyrisinger/riprompt/README.md

 - **λ°, ω°, Ω°**: Fine-tune response patterns
 - **H_min, H_max**: Set entropy boundaries

-Note: Logarithmic scaling for values > 1.0 is still in development.
+Note: Logarithmic scaling for values outside the range `[-1.0, 1.0]` is still in development.
 Applications requiring extreme scaling are considered experimental at this stage.

 ### Resources